Renewable energy in Africa: Potential funding sources

 UNEP has developed a loan program to stimulate renewable energy market forces with attractive return rates, buffer initial deployment costs and entice consumers to consider and purchase renewable technology.
 After a successful solar loan program sponsored by UNEP that helped 100,000 people finance solar power systems in developing countries like India, UNEP started similar schemes in other parts of the developing world like Africa – Tunisia, Morocco, and Kenya projects are already functional and many projects in other African nations are in the pipeline.
 In Africa, UNEP assistance to Ghana, Kenya, and Namibia has resulted in the adoption of draft National Climate Awareness Plans, publications in local languages, radio programs and seminars.
 The Rural Energy Enterprise Development (REED) initiative is another flagship UNEP effort focused on enterprise development and seed financing for clean energy entrepreneurs in developing countries of West and Southern Africa.

-The Government of South Africa has set up the South African Renewables Initiative (SARi) to develop a financing arrangement that would enable a critical mass of renewables to be developed in South Africa, through a combination of international loans and grants, as well as domestic funding.
-This has been a highly successful program now known as the REIPPP (Renewable Energy Independent Power Producer Program) with four rounds of allocations already completed.
+The Government of South Africa has set up the South African Renewables Initiative (SARi) to develop a financing arrangement that would enable a critical mass of renewables to be developed in South Africa through a combination of international loans and grants, as well as domestic funding.
+This has been a highly successful program now known as the REIPPP (Renewable Energy Independent Power Producer Program), with four rounds of allocations already completed.
 In Round 1, 19 projects were allocated, in Round 2, 28 projects were allocated, in Round 3, 17 projects were allocated and in Round 4, 26 projects were allocated.
-Over 6100MW has been allocated with a total of R194 billion (US$16 billion) being invested in this program.
-It is important to note that this investment figure represents full funding from private entities and banks – there are no government subsidies for this program.
+Over 6100 MW has been allocated with a total of R194 billion (US$16 billion) being invested in this program.
+This investment figure represents full funding from private entities and banks – there are no government subsidies for this program.